 Appointed by Attorney General

-Don Gaetz, Vice Chair, of Seaside, has been a Panhandle business owner and civic leader for more than twenty-five years.
+Don Gaetz, Chair, of Seaside, has been a Panhandle business owner and civic leader for more than twenty-five years.
 He co-founded and operated a national health care company prior to serving coastal Northwest Florida in the state senate where he served as Senate President.
 He was Chair of the Okaloosa County School Board and Superintendent of Okaloosa County Schools as well as Chair of the Town Council of Seaside, Florida.
 Senator Gaetz is a member of the 2017 Constitutional Revision Commission of the State of Florida.

 Appointed by Speaker of the House